This site The Web

 Importing data from your Payroll or HR system into Fast-Flex Plus

-Once you have the text files ready, and in the proper formats (comma-delimited for the employee records and fixed-length for the withholdings) getting it into Fast-Flex Plus is easy.
-Refer to the manual for specifics. (pages 119 and 131)
+Once you have gone to "Main Menu>File>Start New Company" to hold your imported data and have the text files ready to import in the proper formats (comma-delimited for the employee records and fixed-length for the paycheck withholdings) getting data from an external source into Fast-Flex Plus is easy.
+Refer to the manual for additional specifics. (pages 119 and 131)

-WHDIMPRT.DAT is an example of a fixed-length withholdings import file.
+WHDIMPRT.DAT is an example of a fixed-length, paycheck withholdings import file.
 (Use the built-in guide at the top of the page to identify column numbers.)
+Importing Paycheck withholdings might turn out to be something you do regularly, so Fast-Flex Plus will save your import file layout settings so that you won't have to re-enter them each time.

-HERCULES.CSV is an example of a *.CSV employee record file.
-It also has a guide at the top of the page, but instead of column numbers, this one numbers the fields (separated by commas) in each record.
+HERCULEN.CSV is an example of an Excel-type *.CSV employee record file.
+If you double-click on it, it may open in Excel (if you have Excel) so open it by first starting Notepad instead.
+It also has a guide at the top of the page, but instead of column numbers, this one simply counts the number of data fields (separated by commas) in the first record.
+All subsequent records are assumed to have the same number of fields.

-Note that the import files do not require you to have data for all of the fields in our employee and transaction databases - just enter what you have available from your payroll or HR system.
+Note that the import files do not require you to have data available for all of the fields in the Fast-Flex Plus employee and transaction databases - just enter what you have available from your payroll or HR system.

 Finally, please note that you can hold the mouse over our Employee Import File Layout form field labels for a more detailed description of the data format that is required.
-For example, the date field require the slashes in the MM/DD/YY format.
+For example, the date fields require the slashes in the MM/DD/YY format and the Social Security field requires hyphens.

 One final suggestion: Depending on the number of employees you have, often it is best to get as much data as you can via the import tool and then use the Batch Update Employee Records (p.48) to hand enter the rest of the employee information.